Colorado Springs, CO Domestic Violence Defense Attorney

 Special Issues for Military Personnel

 Under federal law, a misdemeanor or felony domestic violence conviction will prevent you from legally possessing a firearm ever again.
 Obviously, such a prohibition is likely to end your military career, although this is not a certainty.
 The irony here is that, as discussed above, you don’t even need to have committed any act of violence, as that term is commonly understood, in order to become subject to the firearms ban.
 Obviously, an acquittal or even a plea bargain down to a lesser charge is better than forfeiting your entire career.
+Hiring a domestic violence defense lawyer in Colorado may be the best route to go if you want to protect your military career, reputation, and freedom.

 Domestic Violence Treatment Classes

-Since domestic violence is not a separate crime in Colorado, being “sentenced” for domestic violence means being sentenced for the underlying crime, plus additional penalties that are imposed because of the domestic violence aspect of the case – a treatment program, for example.
+Since domestic violence is not a separate crime in Colorado, being “sentenced” for it means being sentenced for the underlying crime, plus additional penalties that are imposed because of the domestic violence aspect of the case – a treatment program, for example.
 If you are sentenced to prison, you will be relieved of the obligation to attend domestic violence treatment classes.

 If you are charged with a domestic violence offense after three previous convictions, the prosecutor can seek to have the court declare you a “habitual domestic violence offender,” which is a Class Five felony with a sentence of one to three years in prison, mandatory parole of two years, and a fine of up to $100,000.
+I cannot stress enough the importance of teaming up with a knowledgeable and experienced Colorado domestic violence defense lawyer to help you.

 There are a number of legal defenses that may be available to you, including: